-The Booking Institution found that homes in black neighborhood are valued on average 23 percent less than comparable homes in White communities.
+The a recent study found that homes in black neighborhood are valued on average 23 percent less than comparable homes in White communities.

 That's a Loss of 156 Billion Dollars